pawelzny/last-callback/README.md

-# last-callback v1.0.1
+# last-callback v 1.0.3

 ## Description

 Get and call last given argument if is a function.
 You do not need to check last argument manually any more.
 All you need to do is to pass arguments array to this little module, then call it, or bind with `this` context.
-Last-callback always return a function with build in validation.
-Last not callable argument will be omitted without throwing any exception.
+Last-callback always return function with built in validation.
+Last non callable argument will be ignored without throwing any exception.

-last-callback is compatybile with ES5 and latest.
+last-callback is compatible with ES5 and latest.

 [![npm](https://img.shields.io/npm/l/last-callback.svg?maxAge=2592000)]()
 [![npm](https://img.shields.io/npm/dt/last-callback.svg?maxAge=2592000)]()